alopez/alopez.github.com/email.md

   on this page.

 Are you seeking a studentship or other academic position with me?
-: I am no longer taking students or hiring for academic positions, so please don't email me.
+: I am not currently taking students or hiring for academic positions, so please don't email me.
 I wish you the best of luck, but there's nothing I can do to help you, so I will not respond to your email.

 Are you seeking information about courses or programs at the university?
-: I no longer teach nor direct academic programes, so please don't email me.
+: I not currently teaching nor directing academic programes, so please don't email me.
 I wish you best of luck, but there's nothing I can do to help you, so I will not respond to your email.